 If disaster happens, there are several things to try before panicking.
 For starters, unless you’ve left your phone in the oven or lavatory, the sim card is most likely still intact.
 In that case, you can remove it, stick it in a sim card reader and get the data off of it.
 If not, take a look at our how to recover an SD card guide for some tips.

 In an ideal world, your data would be secured with online backup.
 That might be in the form of data stored by your phone provider or a third-party service.
-Data stored on the best cloud backup services can probably be recovered by reinstalling the applications on your next phone.
+Data stored on the best online backup services can probably be recovered by reinstalling the applications on your next phone.

 That assumes you still have the passwords, though.
 If you have trouble remembering all those awkward login details, take a look at our best password managers guide.